Sevenwings26/pdf-pptx_parser-app/README.md

 # PDF/PPTX Parsing APP

 ## Overview
-This project provides a web application and API endpoints that allow users to upload PDF and PPTX files, extract their contents, and process them asynchronously using Celery.
+This project provides a web application and API endpoints that allow users to upload PDF and PPTX files, extract their contents, and process them asynchronously using Celery, and .xslx file to csv converter.
 It includes a structured deployment with Docker Compose, featuring an API Gateway, Parsing Service, Database Service, and Redis for task queuing.

 ## Features
 - Secure file upload (PDF & PPTX only)